 All of the steps above are highly iterative and collaborative!

 I noticed that most startup projects get ahead of themselves too quickly and get into frantic building mode way too early before they even figured out what their users really need and what a good focus for them should be.
 I want to teach people how to effectively organize themselves and how to test and refine their ideas very early on so they can build more relevant products faster.
-As a result of my work at Talent Garden I hope to see more successful, relevant and better tested projects, products, features, campaigns or whatever they are working on (the above mentioned methods can all be very well applied to almost any type of project).
+As a result of my work at Talent Garden Innovation School, I hope to see more successful, relevant and better-tested projects, products, features, campaigns, or whatever they are working on (the above-mentioned methods can all be very well applied to almost any type of project).

 How do you keep up with the latest trends?